jcassee/angular-hypermedia/README.md

     });

-## PATCH requests: update and synchronize using JSON Merge Patch
+## PATCH requests: synchronization using JSON Merge Patch

 The PATCH request method updates a resources by only sending a "diff" of the state. `Resource` uses [JSON Merge Patch](https://tools.ietf.org/html/rfc7386).